Graphs with convex balls: A metric characterization

 As observed earlier, two pentagons glued along one common edge do not define a CB-graph.
 In particular, such pairs of pentagons cannot occur as isometric subgraphs of CB-graphs.
 In this subsection, we metrically describe the subgraphs of CB-graphs induced by pairs of pentagons intersecting in at least two vertices.
 If $\pi=abcde$ is a pentagon of a graph $G$, then we call a vertex $x$ a \emph{universal vertex of $\pi$} if $x$ is adjacent to all the vertices of $\pi$.

-We denote by $\PT$ the graph obtained by gluing a pentagon and a triangle along a common edge.
-Similarly we denote by $\PPu$ the graph obtained by gluing two pentagons together along a common edge and by $\PPd$ the graph obtained by gluing two pentagons together along a common path of length 2.
+We denote by $\PT$ the graph obtained by gluing a pentagon and a triangle along a common edge (see Figure~\ref{fig: PTPP}, left).
+Similarly we denote by $\PPu$ the graph obtained by gluing two pentagons together along a common edge (see Figure~\ref{fig: PTPP}, center) and by $\PPd$ the graph obtained by gluing two pentagons together along a common path of length 2 (see Figure~\ref{fig: PTPP}, right).

 \tikzexternaldisable